pcarbo/cfw/README.md

 *Brief summary of scripts and modules goes here.
 This will be better organized later.*

++ examine.binary.covariates.R: A script to show scatterplots of phenotype vs covariate, and calculate the proportion of variance in a phenotype of interest that is explained by variance candidate binary covariates (e.g., testing apparatus).

 + examine.covariates.R: A script to show scatterplots of phenotype versus covariate, and calculate the proportion of variance in a